 Get exclusive member benefits & effect social change.
 Join Today

-The cancer cells found in a metastatic liver tumor are not true liver cells.
+The cancer cells found in a metastatic liver tumor are not liver cells.
 They are the cells from the part of the body where the primary cancer began (for example, cancerous breast, colon, or lung cells).

 Other names for this condition include:

 To understand liver metastasis, it’s important to understand the role of the liver in your body.
 The liver is the largest organ inside the body, and it’s vital to life.
 The liver divided into two lobes and is located under the right ribcage and lung.

 The liver’s jobs include:

 The liver is one of the most important organs in the body.
 It’s impossible to live without a functioning liver.